nixworks/public/news/2008/05/29/README.md

 ##### Tornadoes of 2008
 ### [ Tornadoes of 2008: The Governor of Nebraska Dave Heineman declares a state of emergency in relation to tornadoes in the towns of Kearney, Nebraska, and Aurora, Nebraska. ](/news/2008/05/29/tornadoes-of-2008-the-governor-of-nebraska-dave-heineman-declares-a-state-of-emergency-in-relation-to-tornadoes-in-the-towns-of-kearney-n.md)
-_Context: Dave Heineman, Aurora, Nebraska, state of emergency, Kearney, Nebraska, Tornadoes of 2008, Governor, tornado_
+_Context: Governor, state of emergency, Aurora, Nebraska, Dave Heineman, Tornadoes of 2008, tornado, Kearney, Nebraska_

 ##### Brazil
 ### [ In a 6-5 ruling, the Brazilian Supreme Federal Court upholds a 2005 law permitting embryonic stem cell research in the country. ](/news/2008/05/29/in-a-6a5-ruling-the-brazilian-supreme-federal-court-upholds-a-2005-law-permitting-embryonic-stem-cell-research-in-the-country.md)
-_Context: Brazil, Supreme Federal Court, embryonic stem cell_
+_Context: Brazil, embryonic stem cell, Supreme Federal Court_

 ##### FundacGBPo Nacional do Indio
 ### [ The National Indian Foundation publishes photographs of a tribe of uncontacted peoples in a remote area of Amazonia. ](/news/2008/05/29/the-national-indian-foundation-publishes-photographs-of-a-tribe-of-uncontacted-peoples-in-a-remote-area-of-amazonia.md)
-_Context: Amazonia, uncontacted peoples, photograph, FundacGBPo Nacional do Indio_
+_Context: photograph, uncontacted peoples, Amazonia, FundacGBPo Nacional do Indio_

 ##### Panama City
 ### [ A helicopter crashes into a building in Panama City, killing the Director-general of the Carabiniers of Chile and several civilians. ](/news/2008/05/29/a-helicopter-crashes-into-a-building-in-panama-city-killing-the-director-general-of-the-carabiniers-of-chile-and-several-civilians.md)
-_Context: Director-general, Panama City, Carabiniers of Chile_
+_Context: Carabiniers of Chile, Panama City, Director-general_

 ##### Tropical storm
 ### [ Tropical Storm Alma, the first tropical storm of the 2008 Pacific hurricane season, makes landfall in Nicaragua near the city of Leon bringing heavy rains and strong winds. ](/news/2008/05/29/tropical-storm-alma-the-first-tropical-storm-of-the-2008-pacific-hurricane-season-makes-landfall-in-nicaragua-near-the-city-of-lea3n-brin.md)
-_Context: Nicaragua, 2008 Pacific hurricane season, Leon, tropical storm_
+_Context: Nicaragua, tropical storm, Leon, 2008 Pacific hurricane season_

 ##### Strong earthquake
 ### [ A strong earthquake measuring 6.1 on the Richter scale strikes Iceland near the town of Selfoss. ](/news/2008/05/29/a-strong-earthquake-measuring-6-1-on-the-richter-scale-strikes-iceland-near-the-town-of-selfoss.md)
-_Context: Richter scale, strong earthquake, Selfoss, Iceland_
+_Context: strong earthquake, Selfoss, Iceland, Richter scale_

 ##### World Bank
 ### [ The World Bank announces a US$1.2 billion package to fight the global food crisis including $200 million in grants for those most at risk in Third World countries. ](/news/2008/05/29/the-world-bank-announces-a-us-1-2-billion-package-to-fight-the-global-food-crisis-including-200-million-in-grants-for-those-most-at-risk-i.md)
-_Context: grant, World Bank, Global food price crisis, Third World, $_
+_Context: World Bank, Global food price crisis, grant, $, Third World_

 ##### Track and field
 ### [ Track and field coach Trevor Graham is convicted of lying to investigators of links to a steroids dealer in the Bay Area Laboratory Co-operative investigation. ](/news/2008/05/29/track-and-field-coach-trevor-graham-is-convicted-of-lying-to-investigators-of-links-to-a-steroids-dealer-in-the-bay-area-laboratory-co-oper.md)
-_Context: Bay Area Laboratory Co-operative, steroids, Track and field, Trevor Graham_
+_Context: Track and field, Bay Area Laboratory Co-operative, Trevor Graham, steroids_

 ##### U.S. Commerce Department
 ### [ The United States Department of Commerce revises its estimate of economic growth in the United States to 0.9% for the first quarter of 2008. ](/news/2008/05/29/the-united-states-department-of-commerce-revises-its-estimate-of-economic-growth-in-the-united-states-to-0-9-for-the-first-quarter-of-2008.md)
-_Context: quarter, American, U.S. Commerce Department, economic growth_
+_Context: economic growth, American, U.S. Commerce Department, quarter_

 ##### Suicide bombing
 ### [ At least 20 people are killed and 42 injured after two suicide bombings in northern Iraq. ](/news/2008/05/29/at-least-20-people-are-killed-and-42-injured-after-two-suicide-bombings-in-northern-iraq.md)
-_Context: Iraq, suicide bombing_
+_Context: suicide bombing, Iraq_

 ##### Zamboanga International Airport
 ### [ A bomb at Edwin Andrews Air Base in Zamboanga City in the southern Philippines kills two people and injures another 17. ](/news/2008/05/29/a-bomb-at-edwin-andrews-air-base-in-zamboanga-city-in-the-southern-philippines-kills-two-people-and-injures-another-17.md)
-_Context: Zamboanga City, Philippines, Zamboanga International Airport_
+_Context: Zamboanga International Airport, Philippines, Zamboanga City_

 ##### Hu Jintao
 ### [ Hu Jintao, the President of the People's Republic of China calls for resumption of official talks between mainland China and Taiwan in a meeting with Wu Po-hsiung, the Chairman of Taiwan's ruling party the Kuomintang. ](/news/2008/05/29/hu-jintao-the-president-of-the-people-s-republic-of-china-calls-for-resumption-of-official-talks-between-mainland-china-and-taiwan-in-a-me.md)
-_Context: China, Chinese President, Wu Po-hsiung, Taiwan, Kuomintang (Chinese Nationalist Party), Cross-Strait relations, Hu Jintao_
+_Context: Cross-Strait relations, Kuomintang (Chinese Nationalist Party), Wu Po-hsiung, Hu Jintao, China, Chinese President, Taiwan_

 ##### Snowstorms
 ### [ Twenty-six people are dead and fifty-one missing as a result of snowstorms in eastern Mongolia. ](/news/2008/05/29/twenty-six-people-are-dead-and-fifty-one-missing-as-a-result-of-snowstorms-in-eastern-mongolia.md)